 A proven system of combat strategy and tactics that provides protection from strikes and attacks, destruction of opponents weapons, and domination of any combat or self-defense situation, executed with techniques that attack, quarter, and neutralize single or multiple opponents.

-Instruction in American Jiu Jitsu tailored to children between the ages of 6 and 15.
-Training in this style of martial arts allows kids to develop self confidence, discipline and focus, and the knowledge to protect themselves against bullies or attackers.
+Goshin kids Jiu Jitsu classes are tailored to small groups of children between the ages of 8 and 15.
+Class size is kept to 10 students or less for better personal instructions for each child.
+Training in small groups allows kids to develop self confidence faster, which will then develops self discipline and focus, and the knowledge to protect themselves against bullies.

 TRAINING AT SEI SHIN DOJO

 Techniques are first taught step-by-step.
 Students then apply what they have learned by performing those techniques in a realistic, scenario-based training situation.

 Both Goshin Jiu Jitsu and Pekiti Tirsia Kali have ranking systems with specific performance standards.
 Students must demonstrate mastery of the techniques in order to be promoted to their next rank.